sophieclare/diffa/release-notes/next.md

 * [233] - Scan summary information will be persisted.
 * [241] - Escalations are now phased rather than running as a batch action on completion of scan.
 * [248] - Escalations can trigger an ignore.
+* [251] - Escalations for a particular pair can be deleted via the API.

 ## General Maintenance